 Many child welfare terms are subject to interpretation.
 The Glossary identifies commonly held definitions for terms that can be found on the Child Welfare Information Gateway website or in products and materials developed by external entities (e.g., Federal or State Agencies or other reliable organizations).
 When noted, Information Gateway is cited as the source.
 The Glossary also provides common acronyms and includes links to information on major Federal legislation and related child welfare terms.
 The Glossary will be updated as new terminology emerges in the field, as new legislation is enacted, and as child welfare terms take on new meaning.

 For additional information on glossary terms, please see our index Search A-Z.

-An investigation of prospective kinship caregivers, foster and adoptive parents, and all adults residing in prospective foster and adoptive households.
-In most states, the background investigation includes a fingerprint check of federal and state criminal records and child abuse and neglect registries.
+In child welfare, a background check is an investigation of prospective kinship caregivers, foster and adoptive parents, and all adults residing in prospective foster and adoptive households.
+In most States, the background investigation includes a fingerprint check of Federal and State criminal records and child abuse and neglect registries.
 These records checks are also part of the home study process used to assess the suitability of these homes for placement of foster or adoptive children.

 best interests of the child

 The deliberation that courts undertake when deciding what type of services, actions, and orders will best serve a child as well as who is best suited to take care of a child.
 "Best interests" determinations are generally made by considering a number of factors related to the circumstances of the child and the circumstances and capacity of the child's potential caregiver(s), with the child's ultimate safety and well-being as the paramount concern.